matchyOrg/matchy/README.md

 </a>

 Also this [UI mockup](/documentation/figma%20mockups/V3/matchy%20V3.pdf) could give you a good idea of where we're currently at.

 <br><br><br><br>

+---
+> <i> ⚠ **DEVELOPMENT IS CURRENTLY ON HOLD** ⚠ </i>
+>
+> Thanks for helping us develop this proof-of-concept!
+>
+> We threw a couple of events in cooperation with the FsWInf @ TU Wien and after gathering user feedback, we discovered that people really enjoyed using the app and found it to be a valuable tool.
+>
+> However, despite our efforts, **we were unable to secure financial backing to continue developing the project**.
+>
+> We explored various funding options, such as reaching out to potential investors, but unfortunately, none of these efforts resulted in the necessary financial support.
+As a result, we have made the difficult decision to put the project on hold for the time being.
+>
+> We want to express our gratitude to everyone who contributed to this project and helped us along the way.
+We are proud of what we were able to accomplish, and we hope that in the future, we will be able to return to this project and continue its development.
+---

+<br><br><br><br>

 ## What is speed dating?